Sean-Pereira-945/academic-faq-chatbot-frcrce/README.md

 4. Start the chatbot as usual.
 When the key is present, Gemini will synthesise the retrieved snippets into a concise, source-cited answer while strictly staying within the retrieved facts.
 Pair it with the (default) Gemini embedding backend to have Gemini handle both retrieval and final wording.

 If the key is missing or the API call fails, the chatbot automatically reverts to its bullet-point presentation, so reliability is unaffected.
+When Gemini is available but the handbook has no relevant passages, the bot now offers a best-effort Gemini-authored reply that gently signposts students to official offices.
 Similarly, the knowledge-base builder falls back to sentence-transformer embeddings whenever the Gemini API is unavailable, ensuring the pipeline still completes.

 ---